Tony Rougier: Club career

-The following season, the club pushed for a second successive promotion, aiming for the Premier League.
+The following season, the club pushed for a second-successive promotion, aiming for the Premier League.
 Rougier was loaned out to Brighton & Hove Albion late in the season, scoring twice for the "Seagulls" in six appearances, leading to speculation of a permanent transfer.
 Returning to the Madejski Stadium in time for the play-offs, he played a part of the semi-final second leg, replacing Darius Henderson after 64 minutes.
 Eventual play-off winners Wolverhampton Wanderers beat Reading 3–1 on aggregate.
 At the end of the campaign, Rougier was not offered a new contract, and instead signed with Brentford.

 Rougier played 34 games for Brentford in the 2003–04 season before switching to Bristol City in late March.
 On 2 May, his 21st-minute winner over Barnsley proved not enough to catch Queens Park Rangers, though the club had easily qualified for the play-offs.
 He scored the opener of the semi-final with Hartlepool United at Victoria Park, City winning 2–1 on aggregate, before falling 1–0 at the Millennium Stadium to his old club Brighton.
 He was then released by City.

-After a short spell with Chinese club Nanjing Yoyo and speculation of signing with Northampton Town in September 2005, he spent a brief period in the USA with USL Pro club Rochester Rhinos.
-He ended his playing career back in Trinidad with United Petrotrin, before becoming Technical Advisor at North East Stars under manager David Farrell in 2008.
+After a short spell with Chinese club Nanjing Yoyo and speculation of signing with Northampton Town in September 2005, he spent a brief period in the US with USL Pro club Rochester Rhinos.
+He ended his playing career back in Trinidad with United Petrotrin before becoming a Technical Advisor at North East Stars under manager David Farrell in 2008.
 In 2009, he co-founded FC South End, which is the newest club to compete in the TT Pro League.
-In July 2009, he registered himself as a player-coach in order to boost the fortunes of his struggling side.
+In July 2009, he registered himself as a player-coach to boost the fortunes of his struggling side.